wp-plugins/press-permit-core/readme.txt

 == Changelog ==

-= 2.1.56-dev =
+= 2.1.56 - 22 Apr 2015 =
-* Fix : Add New button was missing from top of Permissions Groups screen
+* Fixed : "Add New" button was missing from top of Permissions Groups screen
-* Change : Relative URL in wp_http_referer argument may prevent redirect failure on some servers following permission group creation
+* Fixed : Relative URL in wp_http_referer argument may prevent redirect failure on some servers following permission group creation
+* Fixed : Harden security within wp-admin (mirroring WP 4.1.1 changes)
+* Change : Editing exceptions on parent post also allows deletion of attachment if constant PP_EDIT_EXCEPTIONS_ALLOW_DELETION or PP_EDIT_EXCEPTIONS_ALLOW_ATTACHMENT_DELETION is defined
+* Change : Search users by last name if constant PP_USER_LASTNAME_SEARCH is defined
+* Change : Display user search results by display name if constant PP_USER_RESULTS_DISPLAY_NAME is defined
+* Change : If a custom WP_Query call passes in a required_operation argument, don't override it

 = 2.1.55 - 17 Mar 2015 =
 * Fixed : Permission Groups management screen failed with fatal error / white screen on WP 3.9.x and previous (since 2.1.52)